 Address: 700 E Grand Ave, Chicago, IL 60611

 The Chicago Children’s Museum is one of the coolest museums to visit with kids.
-Located at Navy Pier, the museum offers many interesting exhibits for children and adults alike.
-From interactive play areas to educational activities, there’s so much to explore and experience at the Chicago Children’s Museum.
+The museum is located at Navy Pier and offers many interesting exhibits for children and adults.
+From interactive play areas to educational activities, there’s much to explore and experience at the Chicago Children’s Museum.

 The museum also offers a range of special events throughout the year, such as family workshops and kid-friendly movie screenings.
-With so many things to do with kids, the Chicago Children’s Museum is sure to be a great day out for all ages.
+With so many things to do with kids, the Chicago Children’s Museum will surely be a great day out for all ages.

 44. Bring Your Kids to Maggie Daley Park